u12206050/gridsome-source-mysql/README.md

   * If you don't succeed through a CMS, bypass it and load the data directly from the MySQL Database

   * Specify names of columns containing image urls to download and optimized them with Gridsome.
+Supports single and comma delimited image urls.

   * Build up your mysql queries as you need to get the data you require.